 These homemade vegan graham crackers are so easy to whip up.
-A combination of whole wheat flour, coconut oil, coconut sugar, and maple syrup for sweetness, these are a great healthier alternative to the store-bought version.
+A combination of whole wheat flour, coconut oil, coconut sugar, and some maple syrup for sweetness, these are a great healthier alternative to the store-bought original graham crackers.
 Super popular with kids, they are great for snacking, sprinkling on top of yogurt and smoothies, and for making homemade s'mores or spreading with some nut butter.

 Vegan Graham Crackers

 I have been working on these homemade graham crackers for what feels like F-O-R-E-V-E-R.

 I finally nailed it, and just in time.

 My kids have been begging to make some yogurt berry parfait for breakfast (they love having the freedom to add what they want), and the recipe calls for graham crackers to be crushed and sprinkled on top....which would be great except that Graham Crackers don't exist in Australia, and apparently no other cookie compares.